juju/docs/src/en/commands.md

           juju debug-log -T --replay --include unit-apache2-3 --include machine-1

-   Include all juju.worker.uniter logging module messages that are also unit wordpress/0 messages and continue to append filtered messages:
+   Show all juju.worker.uniter logging module messages that are also unit wordpress/0 messages, and then show any new log messages which match the
+   filter:

-          juju debug-log --replay --include-module juju.worker.uniter --include \
+          juju debug-log --replay
+              --include-module juju.worker.uniter \
-              unit-wordpress-0
+              --include unit-wordpress-0

+   Show all messages from the juju.worker.uniter module, except those sent from machine-3 or machine-4, and then stop:

+          juju debug-log --replay --no-tail
+              --include-module juju.worker.uniter \
+              --exclude machine-3 \
+              --exclude machine-4

-   To see all WARNING and ERROR messages:
+   To see all WARNING and ERROR messages and then continue showing any new WARNING and ERROR messages as they are logged:

           juju debug-log --replay --level WARNING